Lemon semifreddo is one of the lightest, most refreshing desserts out there. Its delicate texture and robust flavor is one that cannot be matched!

 Once removed from the pan, the semifreddo is ready to enjoy!
 Slice, garnish and serve it however you’d like!
 Wrap and freeze any leftovers and enjoy within two weeks.
 Enjoy!

-Other Italian desserts recipes:
+Try other other Italian desserts recipes: